 ESTIMATED NUMBER AND FREQUENCY OF MEETINGS

-It is planned that the BOTSEC will meet quarterly; additional meetings will be scheduled as needed.
+It is planned that the BOTSEC will meet at least once a year; additional meetings will be scheduled as needed.
 The Executive Director will schedule and coordinate all meetings of the BOTSEC in consultation with the Committee Chair.
 The Executive Director will collaborate with the Council Chair and representatives of the participating agencies to develop agenda items for BOTSEC meetings.

 Summaries of the BOTSEC meetings will be developed; the summaries will include, at a minimum, participant lists, any action items discussed, and any decisions reached and/or recommendations developed that will be forwarded to the respective senior leadership official for consideration.